CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Save the file and the test passes.

 Our third exception case is when the web service call fails.
-We want to display an error message.
+We want to display a validation error.

 We'll want to check for the message in a few different places, so let's set it up as a constant in the uppermost `describe` block:

 ```diff
  describe('NewRestaurantForm', () => {